btessaro/btessaro/README.md

 Data Analysis & Visualisation - I use R, Python and Tableau to build visualisations that convey useful information to draw the best insights from the data.
 I use statistical packages in R and Python to run descriptive and inferential statistical analyses with the data and provide reliable and informative insights.

 Check out my data projects on my repositories and my Tableau Dashboards at https://public.tableau.com/app/profile/bruna.tessaro2596.

+Ps.: I believe data analsysis never stops and a dataset can always be analysed from a different perspective, generating new insights.
+Therefore, I am constantly updating my scripts and adding new bits to my analyses - so be sure to come back to check the updates!

 <!---
 btessaro/btessaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.